-The Service Manual (Publication Item No. 61KPJ03) used by your authorized Honda dealer is available from Helm, Inc.
+The Service Manual (Publication Item No. 61MBZ00) used by your authorized Honda dealer is available from Helm, Inc. (USA only, Canada: See your Honda dealer to order authorized manuals.)

 Also available, but not necessary, to service your model is the Honda Common Service Manual (Publication No. 61CM001), which explains theory of operation and basic service information for various systems common to all Honda motorcycles, motor scooters and ATVs.